jk951103/kek/heart failure survival prediction/README.md

 ### Extreme Gradient Boosting Model
-In search for an even better model, an XGBoost model was built using Bayesian Hyperparameter Optimization
+In search for an even better model, an XGBoost model was built using Bayesian Hyperparameter Optimization.

 ![image](https://user-images.githubusercontent.com/81454133/113960982-f4322300-97ea-11eb-9a92-0b73bb6bc378.png)